 Real World Data Doesn’t Fit in a 2D Relational Model

 Fortunately, multidimensional and OnLine Analytical Processing (OLAP) database platforms offer a viable alternative.
-These databases extend beyond the 2D relational model and into an infinite number of dimensions where the data is stored within a cube format and accessible by multiple indexes.
+These databases extend beyond the 2D relational model and into an infinite number of dimensions where the data is stored in a cube format and accessible by multiple indexes.
 A pivot function enables the analyst to rotate the cube to display new representations of the data, thus enabling dynamic multidimensional views of the data.
 This structure is optimized for OLAP and performs analysis at high speeds on large volumes of data from a data warehouse, data mart, or other unified, centralized data source.
-Multidimensional platforms and OLAP allow analysts to roll-up, drill-down, slice and dice data into a format that enables fast processing and insightful analysis.
+Multidimensional platforms and OLAP allow analysts to roll-up, drill-down, slice, and dice data into a format that enables fast processing and insightful analysis.

 Finicast scales easily with customization and unlimited updating among thousands of stakeholders.